-Start your wedding planning twelve months or more in advance to ensure you get to book the venues and suppliers of your choice at best prices.
+Start your wedding planning a year or more in advance to ensure you get to book the venues and suppliers of your choice at best prices.
 You could save money by booking a mid-week wedding instead of a Saturday.

 • Decide whether to plan your own wedding

 Or enlist the help of a professional wedding planner.
 You could plan the wedding yourself and call on the expertise of a wedding planner or stylist their experience is often worth its weight in gold.

 Read more: Our favourite wedding planners and books